lucmans/digistring/readme.md

 `i`: Toggle showing info in top-right corner of the window.
 `t`: Clear SDL audio playback buffer (samples sent to OS are still played).
 `q`/`esc`: Quit Digistring.

+# Tools
+Digistring includes a few tools:
+`dolph_chebyshev_window`: A Python program which calculates the Dolph Chebyshev window.
+Is used directly by Digistring.
+`float_vs_double`: Tests if single precision (`float`) or double precision (`double`) floating point calculations are faster.
+`generate_report`: Generates a performance report based on Digistring's output compared to ground truth annotation.
+`patch_tools`: A few tools which help with checking, applying and creating patches.

 # TODO